Student Health Services

 Students are responsible for the cost of all emergency room, hospital, ambulance and non-university health care services received during normal business hours, after-hours, weekends and holidays.
 The Big Bend Regional Medical Center is located on Highway 118 North.
 The emergency department is open 24 hours.
 For life-threatening emergencies dail 911.

-The university's agreement with the Pearce Clinic will end August 31, 2013.
-The Alpine Medical Center will begin providing basic care on September 1, 2013.
-See covered services.
-The Alpine Medical Center is located at the corner of East Avenue E and 2nd Street, directly across from the Porters' grocery store that sits between East Holland Avenue and East Avenue E.
+The university has an agreement with the Alpine Medical Center to provide limited care, see covered services.
+Their location is at the corner of East Avenue E and 2nd Street, directly across from the Porters' grocery store that sits between East Holland Avenue and East Avenue E.

 Student walk-in hours are 8 am to 9 am Monday through Friday.
 A current student ID card will be requested at check-in.
 For more information, or to schedule an appointment, call (432) 837-5505.